ciaramejia3/test.github.io/README.md

 ### Copy and Paste

-First, go to your Development library (5DEV).
-There you will be copying the K3S_3Q01, which will be our outline program, found in the QRPGLESRC file from your 5MOD library and pasting it into your 5DEV library.
+First, go to your development library (5DEV).
+There, copy the K3S_3Q01, which will be the outline program, found in the QRPGLESRC file from your 5MOD library and pasting it into the 5DEV library.